Eight health benefits of yoga

 Yoga can help with pain management

 Yoga is excellent in helping manage pain by lubricating the joints reducing stiffness and building strength and resilience in the body.
-It has also been shown that Yoga reduces the stress hormone cortisol whilst increasing endorphin levels contributing to a ‘Yoga high!’.
+It has also been shown that yoga reduces the stress hormone cortisol whilst increasing endorphin levels contributing to a ‘Yoga high!’.
+Using a good quality mat will also greatly reduce any pain and discomfort when practicing yoga.

 Yoga can boost your immune system